Last updated on June 5th, 2018 at 01:41 pm

 - 1 cup frozen corn kernels drained

-- 2 cups chicken breasts cooked, from 1 roast chicken, chopped, about 2
+- 2 cups chicken breasts cooked, from 1 roast chicken, chopped

 - 1 cup chicken broth low sodium